MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Evaluation

 \subsubsection{Impact of level-wise quantization and adaptive decomposition}

 We present the impact of the proposed techniques in Fig.~\ref{fig:rate_distortion_opt}.
-The cyan line in this figure shows the rate-distortion of MGARD with uniform quantization across levels and extensive decomposition, which the baseline.
-The yellow line (LQ) and green line (AD) display the rate-distortions after independently applying the level-wise quantization strategy proposed in Section~\ref{subsec:quantization} and adaptive decomposition strategy introduced in Section~\ref{subsec:decomposition}, respectively.
-We also include the rate-distortion of SZ (the blue line) as another baseline for adaptive decomposition strategy.
+The cyan line in this figure shows the rate--distortion curve of MGARD with uniform quantization across levels and extensive decomposition, which is the baseline.
+The yellow line (LQ) and green line (AD) display the rate--distortion curves after independently applying the level-wise quantization method proposed in Section~\ref{subsec:quantization} and the adaptive decomposition method introduced in Section~\ref{subsec:decomposition}, respectively.
+We also include the rate--distortion curve of SZ (the blue line) as another baseline for the adaptive decomposition method.
 The red line illustrates the result of our method, which incorporates both level-wise quantization and adaptive decomposition.

-From this figure, we can observe that both level-wise quantization (LQ) and adaptive decomposition (AD) have stable improvements over MGARD on all bit-rates with different emphasizes.
-Specifically, level-wise quantization provides more advantages in small bit-rates (e.g., [0, 1]) while adaptive decomposition is more adept at large bit-rates (e.g., [1, 4]).
-This is consistent with our analysis in Section~\ref{subsec:decomposition}: multi-linear interpolation leveraged by level-wise quantization is more efficient for large error bounds (i.e., small bit-rates) but less efficient for small error bounds (i.e., large bit-rates) compared with the Lorenzo predictor used in SZ.
-In large bit-rates when Lorenzo predictor is always better, the approaches with adaptive decomposition degrade to SZ because they switch the prediction method at the very first level.
-Our final solution, which integrates and takes advantages of both two strategies, yields the best rate-distortion on all the four datasets.
+From this figure, we can observe that both level-wise quantization (LQ) and adaptive decomposition (AD) have stable improvements over MGARD on all bit-rates with different emphasises.
+Specifically, level-wise quantization provides more advantages in small bit-rates (e.g., [0, 1]) while adaptive decomposition offers more improvements in large bit-rates (e.g., [1, 4]).
+This is consistent with our analysis in Section~\ref{subsec:decomposition} that the multilinear interpolation leveraged by the multilevel decomposition is more efficient for high error tolerance (i.e., small bit-rates) but less efficient for low error tolerance (i.e., large bit-rates) compared with the Lorenzo predictor used in SZ.
+With large bit-rates, when the Lorenzo predictor is always better, the approaches with adaptive decomposition degrade to SZ because they switch the prediction method at the first level.
+Our final solution, which integrates and takes advantages of both strategies, yields the best rate--distortion curve on all the four datasets.